 Time Out says

-Vintage-furniture shoppers might recognize Julie Fernstrom from her former Portage Park shop, English Cottage, or the various Chicagoland antique markets she traveled to every weekend.
-But now she’s staying in one spot: Andersonville.
-While helping out at a sidewalk sale at Scout, Fernstrom discovered a vacant neighboring space where she’s now opened Brimfield.
-Named after her favorite plaid, the store is “Ralph Lauren meets a Paris flea market,” Fernstrom says.
-The shop features repurposed and found objects for every budget—price points range from $1–$2,500.
-And since the store is named after a checkered pattern, the space wouldn’t be complete without a “plaid wall,” featuring blankets, tin boxes, picnic tables and more.
+Vintage furniture shoppers might recognize Julie Fernstrom from her former Portage Park shop, English Cottage, or the various Chicagoland antique markets she traveled to every weekend.
+These days she’s staying in one spot: Andersonville.
+Named after her favorite plaid, the store is “Ralph Lauren meets a Paris flea market,” she says.
+The shop is stocked with plenty of antique, vintage, repurposed and found objects for every budget—and since the store is named after a checkered pattern, the space wouldn’t be complete without plenty of plaid–blankets, tin boxes and more.
+The shop also offers reupholstering services, so you can get a custom slice of Brimfield that is truly unique.

 Average User Rating